CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_weather.md

 $ expo install expo-location expo-permissions
 ```

-There's another package that we want to install and that will come in handy when we test our application.
-A bit over simplified, it will allow us to execute commands from within our program.
-When the time comes, we will use it to modify our iOS Simulator among other things.
+There's another package that we want to install, that will come in handy when we test our application.
+A bit simplified, it will allow us to execute commands from within our program.
+When the time comes, we will use it to modify our iOS Simulator (among other things).

 ```
 $ yarn add -D child-process-promise
 ```

-Anothr packade that we need is handled by Brew, and gives us the possibility to pre-set a location of iOS Simulator using an address of latitude and longitude coordinates.
+Anothr packade that we need is handled by Brew, and gives us the possibility to pre-set a location of the iOS Simulator using an address or latitude and longitude coordinates.

 ```
 $ brew install lyft/formulae/set-simulator-location